ixaxaar/monoid.space/src/Category/category.lagda.md

 ### Free Category

 Free categories are a result of using a general pattern called "free constructions" for building categories.
 The idea of free objects in mathematics can be related to all types of objects with algebraic structure, and provides a general method of constructing objects using a set of "constructor" objects.
-The process of construction proceeeds as follows:
+The process of construction proceeds as follows:

 1. Take a set of objects to construct the free category with
 2. Construct all possible combinations of these objects, in other words, the power set of the set of those objects.
 These form the algebraic object of interest